r-lib/usethis/tests/testthat/_snaps/tidyverse.md

       use_tidy_dependencies()
     Message <message>
-      v Adding 'rlang' to Imports field in DESCRIPTION v Adding 'ellipsis' to Imports field in DESCRIPTION v Adding 'lifecycle' to Imports field in DESCRIPTION v Adding 'cli' to Imports field in DESCRIPTION v Adding 'glue' to Imports field in DESCRIPTION
+      v Adding 'rlang' to Imports field in DESCRIPTION v Adding 'lifecycle' to Imports field in DESCRIPTION v Adding 'cli' to Imports field in DESCRIPTION v Adding 'glue' to Imports field in DESCRIPTION